 Drinking in moderation improves rheumatoid arthritis functioning.

-Researchers followed a total of 662 patients with rheumatoid arthritis for an average of four years.
+Researchers followed 662 patients with rheumatoid arthritis (RA) for an average of four years.

-Drinkers were compared to non-drinkers.
+They then compared drinkers to non-drinkers.
 Moderate drinking was linked with better rheumatoid arthritis functioning.
 This is consistent with other research.
 The ability to function well with the disease is important.
-It improves the quality and enjoyment of life.
+That’s because it improves the quality and enjoyment of life.

 Rheumatoid Arthritis Functioning Facts